DavidW2211/Bachelor-thesis-TSC-patches/README.md

 Instead of the 5V pin, the MOSFET should be opened by setting a digital pin to HIGH.

+## Database

+To give the user a better overview of the toolbox, we implemented a database that is in the folder ./TSC_Tiles_Database/Builds/TSC_Tiles_Database.exe
+The created database helps users to find specific patches that fit their needs.
+Therefore, this database contains a list of all patches that are part of the toolbox.
+There are 3 different options for how to filter these patches.
+First, one can set the introspective quality ratings to a specific value and only patches that have the same or higher value get displayed in the list.
+Secondly, there is a list of toggles for all classification criteria.
+Initially, all toggles are ticked.
+The list works like the following.
+If a specific classification criterion is deselected, then every patch that includes this excluded criterion does not get displayed in the list.
+For instance, if one wants to only search for spikes, then one needs to uncheck the bump and wave categories.
+Lastly, one can also search for patches directly by name.
+The search checks whether the entered pattern occurs somewhere in a patch name.
+This search is also case insensitive.
+We also added the option to reset all criteria.
+This sets all slider values to very bad, ticks all classification boxes and clears the pattern search input field.
+The second part of the database contains details for each patch.
+If we click on a certain patch in the overview list then we open the detail page for this patch.
+This detail page consists of images of the patch, a clickable link to the page of this patch in this GitHub repository and the introspective quality ratings, as well as the classification list.

 ## Material Information

 For all the patches we used following resources: